LHNCBC/hgvs-validator/README.md

 ### HGVS Expression Validator
 This is a web-based validator for HGVS expressions.
-It's backed by the [NLM's Clinical Tables Search Service](https://clinicaltables.nlm.nih.gov/), whose HGVS experssion validation and lookup operations are in turn backed by the [NCBI's Variation service](https://www.ncbi.nlm.nih.gov/variation/services/) and the [Mutalyzer](https://mutalyzer.nl/webservices) services.
+It's backed by the [NLM's Clinical Tables Search Service](https://clinicaltables.nlm.nih.gov/), whose HGVS expression validation and lookup operations are in turn backed by the [NCBI's Variation service](https://www.ncbi.nlm.nih.gov/variation/services/) and the [Mutalyzer](https://mutalyzer.nl/webservices) services.